jhvanderschee/hugobricks/content/docs/_index.md

 ...we focus on.

  Hugobricks takes advantage of these features to allow content re-use, pivot around content and layouts, and calling the required styling and functional logic.
+Let's see how it works!

+## How does hugobricks work ?

+By extending Hugo's capabilites ("standing in giants shoulders") we aim at providing a smooth and efficient workflow for building Hugo websites with minimal effort.
+Our focus is on maintaining high-quality designs using expertly crafted HTML5 and CSS3.
+Our solution is easy to deploy and requires minimal sysops effort and cost for self-hosting.
+If you need any assistance, we are happy to help.

+In order of increasing complexity, Hugobricks allows you to creatively use:

+- Shortcodes, which you can start with for your content.
+- Bricks.
+- Various settings in the 'data' folder and the main config file.

+Please refer to the relevant sections in the Documentation for more information.

 ### Hugobricks Feedback